What is fertility awareness?

 How can fertility awareness help me try to conceive (TTC)?

-Pregnancy is not possible all throughout the cycle.
-In fact, you are only fertile up to 6 days each cycle, so the window of fertility is actually quite short.
+Pregnancy is not possible on every day of the cycle.
+In fact, women are only fertile for around one week per cycle, so the window for conceiving is actually quite short.
 Practicing fertility awareness allows you to confidently identify your fertile window so that you can time sex accordingly when TTC.
 Additionally, FAM allows you to monitor your menstrual, reproductive and hormonal health so you can use it as a tool for pregnancy preparation to identify and address any potential issues ahead of time.

 Is FAM useful even if I don't want a baby and I don't need it for birth control?

 Absolutely!
-If you have an internal reproductive system and are of reproductive age you can practice fertility awareness - it is a tool and life skill that can support you throughout your life from menarche to menopause and beyond.
+If you are a woman/girl of reproductive age you can practice fertility awareness - it is a tool and life skill that can support you throughout your life from menarche to menopause.
 It is truly empowering to really understand how your body works and to be body literate.
 FAM also provides you with the knowledge and ability to make informed decisions for your sexual, reproductive and overall health.